Physical Education

 40% practical mark

-Students have five theory lessons over two weeks and four core practical lessons.
+Students have five theory lessons over two weeks and three core practical lessons.
 Students are assessed through two written examinations.
 These are based on the following elements of theoretical understanding:

 Paper One: The Human Body and Movement in Physical Activity and Sport